 It makes it so easy for you to manage everything during the live stream.
 You don’t need a team of people.
 And you don’t need to spend hundreds of dollars on the most professional software.
 That’s why we love StreamYard!

-Now You Know How To Use Facebook Live
+Now You Know How To Go Live On Facebook

 In this guide we covered everything you need to know on how to go live on Facebook.

-Whether you want to create a basic or advanced Facebook live, there are some great options out there.
+Whether you want to create a basic or advanced Facebook live videos, there are some awesome live streaming platforms out there.
 If you’re looking for an awesome all-rounder, StreamYard is a great choice no matter what your Facebook live setup is.

 If you found this Facebook live tutorial helpful, please share it on social media or with others who would also like to learn more about Facebook live streaming.